-Updated by mtjm about 8 years ago
+Updated by mtjm over 8 years ago

 This problem would be certainly fixed by writing and using a script which would source the PKGBUILD in a different process (properly, with e.g. CARCH defined) and output a script setting specified variables.
 Then we could implement e.g. caching for it in a single place, so it wouldn't be much slower.

 Also, there are several approaches to this that are used by makepkg and devtools.